z88dk/z88dk/libsrc/_DEVELOPMENT/target/yaz180/device/am9511a/readme.md

 ## Driver usage

-Example code for a two operand calculation, for the hypotenuse of Pythagoras Triangle.
+Example code for a simple two operand calculation, for the hypotenuse of Pythagoras Triangle.
 ```asm